365 Data Centers Services, LLC (“365”) is pleased to provide this Service Level Agreement (“SLA”) in support of “Covered Services,” as defined below.

 a.365’s goal is to keep Packet Loss on the Network Services to 0.1% or less on purchased capacity.

 b.If Packet Loss on the Network Services exceeds 0.1% during a calendar month, 365 will issue one (1) full Service Credit for each hour of the cumulative duration of the Packet Loss experienced in excess of 0.1%.

 c.The terms of this SLA relating to Packet Loss will take effect the first full calendar month after Customer’s first use of the Network Services.

-a.365 will issue one (1) full Service Credit for each continuous hour of a Cloud Outage that exceeds the Time-to-Repair during a calendar month.
+a.365 will issue one (1) full Service Credit for each continuous hour of a 365 Cloud Service Outage that exceeds the Time-to-Repair during a calendar month.

-b.In the event of a component failure within the Cloud infrastructure, 365 reserves the right to allocate unaffected resources to Customer’s virtual machines to allow for continued operation of Customer’s environment
+b.In the event of a component failure within the 365 owned and operated Cloud infrastructure, 365 reserves the right to allocate unaffected resources to Customer’s virtual machines to allow for continued operation of Customer’s environment.

 6.Policies and Procedures

 All use of the Services must comply with the current version of 365’s Policies and Procedures, located on the world-wide web at http://www.365datacenters.com/policies-procedures/ and incorporated by reference herein.
 Such Policies and Procedures govern services at all 365 facilities (and those of its affiliates) (the “Facilities”), and all Service Orders between 365 and its Customers.
 The Facilities are to be used by Customers solely for lawful purposes in accordance with these Policies and Procedures.
 365 reserves the right to amend its Policies and Procedures from time to time.